Barbados Tourist Attractions in St. Michael

 The parish of St. Michael runs from the Garrison Savannah, through Bridgetown and up on the west coast until you get to Paynes Bay.

-The last attraction at the Garrison Savannah is St. Ann’s Fort, which is a military museum giving a guided tour of military through the years in Barbados.
+The last attraction at the Garrison Savannah is St. Ann’s Fort, which is a military museum giving a guided tour of the military through the years in Barbados.

-Just along the main road from St. Patrick’s RC Cathedral towards Bridgetown is Carlisle Bay, a lovely bay popular for mooring yachts and which boasts an underwater dive park.
-There is a host of sunken ships and boats, which have created a natural habitat for marine life and is a very popular dive site.
+Just along the main road from St. Patrick’s RC Cathedral towards Bridgetown is Carlisle Bay, a lovely bay famous for mooring yachts and which boasts an underwater dive park.
+There is a host of sunken ships and boats, which have created a natural habitat for marine life and is a popular dive site.

-Also located in this bay is a popular beach bar, The Boatyard, which is busy day and night.
-During the day you can get sun loungers, umbrellas and there are plenty of activities in the water to keep everyone amused including a giant iceberg in the sea to climb.
+Also located in this bay is a favorite beach bar, The Boatyard, which is busy day and night.
+During the day you can get sun loungers, umbrellas and there are plenty of activities in the water to keep everyone amused, including a giant iceberg in the sea to climb.

-If you are interested in religious buildings then you must try to visit the Jewish Synagogue in Bridgetown, as it is one of the oldest in the world.
-For further information please read the articles below.
+If you are interested in religious buildings, then you must try to visit the Jewish Synagogue in Bridgetown, as it is one of the oldest in the world.
+For further information, please read the articles below.

 The Barbados National Heroes Gallery and Barbados Museum of Parliament invite you to explore the development of democracy in Barbados and the role that the island’s people have played in this growth.

-Both are housed in the historic West Wing of Parliament and offer a combination of traditional exhibits, artistic interpretation and modern interactive museum experience.
+Both are housed in the historic West Wing of Parliament and offer a combination of traditional exhibits, artistic interpretation, and modern interactive museum experience.

 If you are interested in theatre, then you will find the Frank Collymore Hall in Bridgetown, which shows regular productions.

-If you are looking for souvenirs to take home then you need to head out towards the Port, where you will find the Pelican Craft Centre.
-Here you will find unique original pieces being crafted on site at the many studios’ open for you to look around.
-There are sculptures, pottery, art and leather goods for sale.
+If you are looking for souvenirs to take home, then you need to head out towards the Port, where you will find the Pelican Craft Centre.
+Here you will find unique original pieces created on-site at the many studios’ open for you to look around.
+There are sculptures, pottery, art, and leather goods for sale.

-On your right along the same highway you will find the Mount Gay Rum Distillery, which offers a history of Mount Gay rum in Barbados, a full tour of the factory and a nice café for lunch and a drink afterwards.
+The last tourist attraction as you head towards the west coast, on your right along the same highway, is Mount Gay Rum Distillery and Visitors Center.
+You can experience the history of Mount Gay rum in Barbados, with a full tour of the factory, and a lovely café for lunch and drinks afterward.